Learn Robotics Programming 2nd Edition - Hardware Shopping List

 So I’ll make a buying list, with links to buy these parts, with the proviso that the reader should still engage in the sections on specifying and making trade-offs with parts.

 These are arranged roughly in the order you will require them in the book.
+Some of the parts wil also form a handy stock for robot building.

 - Raspberry Pi Model 3a+ -> This is the main controller for the robot.
 3a+ is both slim and powerful.

-- 2x16 Gb SD Cards -> One for the main controller, one for the speech recognition system.
+- 2 x 16 Gb SD Cards -> One for the main controller, one for the speech recognition system.

 - A Raspberry Pi Micro USB Power Supply 2.1Amps -> needed for the early installation of the Pi and later for the speech assistant.
-Be sure to get the one with teh correct specification for your country.
+Be sure to get the one with the correct specification for your country.

 - Hook and Loop tape - not conductive -> A quick and simple way to attach removable or irregular shaped parts.

-- Nylon Standoff/Fastner Kit with m2.5 and M3 standoffs -> This should come with screws, nuts, and standoffs going from a female thread to a male thread at different lengths.
+- Nylon Stand-off/Fastener Kit with m2.5 and M3 standoffs -> This should come with screws, nuts, and standoffs going from a female thread to a male thread at different lengths.
 Nylon to keep it non-conductive. used for mounting electronics onto the robot.
 You won’t use the whole kit, but this is the kind of consumable item you’ll want in a robotics lab.

 - Black Insulation Tape -> This is used for securing a wire in the early stages of the robot, and also for making lines to follow.
 It’s also an item a robot builder should have around.

-- 2Wd chassis with motors and a roller ball.
+- 2Wd chassis with motors and castor.
 I have a particular laser cut type I suggest in the book, however any sufficiently large 2wd chassis should be Ok.
 The motors should be gear motors, and they should have encoder wheels and slots.
 The chassis should have holes cut in its plate to mount electronics and sensors.
 Unfortunately I’m no longer able to find the models with presoldered motor wires.

-- USB Power Bank 10000mAh -> This is constrained by size, something to fit in the chassis.
+- USB Power Bank 10000mAh (paid link) -> This is constrained by size, something to fit in the chassis.
 It should support 2.1 amps to power the Raspberry Pi and sensors.
 The Anker powerbank has been reliable in a number of my robots now.
 Bigger mAH means more time between recharges.

 - 4xAA Battery Box - 2 up/2 down configuration -> You may need to adapt this to the chassis type, but the 2 up 2 down fits nicely between the electronics stack and the USB power bank.
+Some chassis come a 4xAA flat pack, but I prefer the 2 up 2 down.
+This is a money vs simplicity/size trade off.

 - 2 x 3v3 HC-Sr04 Compatible Distance Sensors -> Make sure these state that they are able to go down to 3.3v power.